Chapter 75 – Trouble with the Rightwing-2019

 But even as I spoke I could feel the audiences freeze.
 They did not want to hear such details.

-They could not get over the horror of Japan’s sovereignty being breached by those North Koreans.
+They could not accept the insult of Japan’s sovereignty being breached by those wretched North Koreans.

-Before long the rightwing, whose existence and power I had always felt but from which I had felt immune because of the way Japan Inc. had liked my theories about Japanese culture and success, began to move.
+Before long the rightwing, whose existence and power I had always felt, but from which I had felt immune because of the way Japan Inc. had liked my theories about Japanese culture, began to move.

 I was on their blacklist.
-And they were about to strike.
+And they were ready to strike.